What is a Virtual Learning Environment (VLE)?

 Where many VLEs primarily store and manage content, Firefly has been designed specifically around teaching and learning.
 In fact, Firefly is not a content management system; it’s an interactive, creative and dynamic learning tool.

 The team behind Firefly knows teachers, students and parents juggle a lot.
 Everything on the Firefly platform has been designed to account for the lives of staff, parents and learners.
-The most recent version of Firefly (6.2.0) allows teachers to annotate student work directly online, plan lessons online and edit those lesson plans via a web interface.
+Firefly allows teachers to annotate student work directly online, plan lessons online and edit those lesson plans via a web interface.
 Firefly is compatible with handheld devices, which makes it easy for students and teachers to keep in touch with course work and each other.

 Teachers want to focus on what they do best -- teaching.
 Students want to learn in ways that integrate their growing finesse for tech, their desire to go at their own pace and their inclinations to work either independently or in groups.
 Parents want to engage with their children’s learning , to keep in close communication with schools and teachers and to keep up-to-date with progress and development.
 School leaders need to develop and measure success.